junxit/us-congress-bills-116/bill.md

 ## § 3.
 Department of Veterans Affairs pilot program on dog training therapy

-- **(a)** *In general* Commencing not later than 120 days after the date of the enactment of the Act, the Secretary of Veterans Affairs shall carry out a pilot program under which the Secretary shall make grants to one or more appropriate non-government entities for the purpose of assessing the effectiveness of addressing post-deployment mental health and post-traumatic stress disorder (in this section referred to as “PTSD”) symptoms through a therapeutic medium of training service dogs for veterans with disabilities.
+- **(a)** *In general* Commencing not later than 120 days after the date of the enactment of the Act, subject to the availability of appropriations, the Secretary of Veterans Affairs shall carry out a pilot program under which the Secretary shall make grants to one or more appropriate non-government entities for the purpose of assessing the effectiveness of addressing post-deployment mental health and post-traumatic stress disorder (in this section referred to as “PTSD”) symptoms through a therapeutic medium of training service dogs for veterans with disabilities.
-- **(b)** *Duration of pilot program* The pilot program required by subsection (a) shall be carried out during the five-year period beginning on the date of the commencement of the pilot program.
+- **(b)** *Duration of pilot program* The pilot program required by subsection (a) shall be carried out during the 5-year period beginning on the date of the commencement of the pilot program.
 - **(c)** *Conditions on receipt of grants* As a condition of receiving a grant under this section, a non-government entity shall—
   - **(1)** submit to the Secretary certification that the entity is an organization described in section 501(c)(3) of the Internal Revenue Code of 1986 that—
     - **(A)** provides service dogs to veterans with PTSD; and